Nano1337/Nano1337/README.md

 - ⚡ Fun fact: ...
 -->

-### I'm an AI Researcher specialized in Computer Vision and Multimodal Representation Learning.
+### I'm an AI Researcher focusing on Multimodal Representation Learning and Data-Centric AI.
 I like solving complex real-world problems using cutting-edge AI.

-- 🔭 I’m currently researching and experimenting on semantically-aware image-to-image style modality transfer, representation learning, and multimodal joint embedding spaces as an AI Reseach Scientist Intern at Modern Intelligence and Research Assistant at the Bowden Lab @ Vanderbilt University!
+- 🔭 I’m currently exploring how we can curate better multimodal data foundationally (in academia) and at scale (at DatologyAI).
 - 🌱 I’m learning something new every day, whether it's a new ML paper from surfing research Twitter or a new recipe to try out in the kitchen.
-- 👯 I’m looking to collaborate on any exciting AI projects that push the boundaries of what machines can do!
+- 👯 I’m looking to collaborate on any exciting AI projects that align with my research interests!
-- 🥅 2023 Goals: Lead my own research team and contribute more to Open Source projects.
-I want to help make AI more accessible to everyone!
-- ⚡ Fun fact: I love playing Tetris and watching anime.
-I also enjoy jamming out to K-pop and 88-rising music.
-And when I need a break from technology, I like to go on hikes and explore nature. 🎮🌲🌸
+- 🥅 2024 Goals: Deeply understand how we can translate theoretical findings in multimodal training dynamics to multimodal data curation at scale.

 Please see my [personal website](https://haoliyin.me) for more information and publications!